ptrsoft/ptr-architectures-doc/phase1-spec.md

 Then the corresponding grafana App (rds-explorer) will be served as headless UI and it will be renedered inside the iframe in SUI.

-**proposed approach2**
+# How to implement Service Explorer
+## ***Proposed approach1***

 SUI
+    -> CloudServiceExplorer { its a app (that has many dashboards with variable) inside the grafana (which is maintained for all cloud accounts)}

-    -> Cloudexplorer (Its a view for every account)
+    -> ClusterExplorer (Its a diffrent grafana URL for every cluster)

+    -> ClusterServiceExplorer -- It will be a view inside that cluster grafana url )

+## ***Proposed approach2***

+SUI
-    -> CloudServiceExplorer (its a view inside grafana)
+    -> CloudServiceExplorer (its a view inside the grafana which is maintained for all cloud accounts )

-    -> ClusterExplorer (Its a diffrent URL for every cluster)
+    -> ClusterExplorer (Its a diffrent grafana URL for every cluster)

-    -> ClusterServiceExplorer -- It will be a view inside that cluster grafana url)
+    -> ClusterServiceExplorer -- It will be a view inside that cluster grafana url )